bjornharrtell/jsts/README.md

 For Node.js, install using `npm install jsts` after which `require('jsts')` will import an object with the same properties as `jsts` in the browser build.

 I/O related classes in JTS had to be manually ported.
 From the original formats WKT and GeoJSON are supported.
 A direct reader/writer for OpenLayers 3 geometries exist.
 See the [API documentation](http://bjornharrtell.github.io/jsts/1.0.2/doc/) for these specific classes.

+## Caveats

+* In a few cases Java overloading cannot be correctly translated to JavaScript.
+One such case is `createMultiPoint` in `GeometryFactory` which only works with `Point[]` arguments.